Nephrotic syndrome: Diagnosis

-Along with obtaining a complete medical history, a series of biochemical tests are required in order to arrive at an accurate diagnosis that verifies the presence of the illness.
+Along with obtaining a complete medical history, a series of biochemical tests are required to arrive at an accurate diagnosis that verifies the presence of the illness.
 In addition, imaging of the kidneys (for structure and presence of two kidneys) is sometimes carried out, and/or a biopsy of the kidneys.
 The first test will be a urinalysis to test for high levels of proteins, as a healthy subject excretes an insignificant amount of protein in their urine.
 The test will involve a 24-hour bedside urinary total protein estimation.
 The urine sample is tested for proteinuria (>3.5 g per 1.73 m2 per 24 hours).
 It is also examined for urinary casts, which are more a feature of active nephritis.
 Next a blood screen, comprehensive metabolic panel (CMP) will look for hypoalbuminemia: albumin levels of ≤2.5 g/dL (normal=3.5-5 g/dL).
 Then a Creatinine Clearance CCr test will evaluate kidney function particularly the glomerular filtration capacity.
 Creatinine formation is a result of the breakdown of muscular tissue, it is transported in the blood and eliminated in urine.
 Measuring the concentration of organic compounds in both liquids evaluates the capacity of the glomeruli to filter blood.
-Electrolytes and urea levels may also be analysed at the same time as creatinine (EUC test) in order to evaluate kidney function.
+Electrolytes and urea levels may also be analysed at the same time as creatinine (EUC test) to evaluate kidney function.

 A lipid profile will also be carried out as high levels of cholesterol (hypercholesterolemia), specifically elevated LDL, usually with concomitantly elevated VLDL, is indicative of nephrotic syndrome.

 A kidney biopsy may also be used as a more specific and invasive test method.
 A study of a sample's anatomical pathology may then allow the identification of the type of glomerulonephritis involved.
 However, this procedure is usually reserved for adults as the majority of children experience minimal change disease that has a remission rate of 95% with corticosteroids.
 A biopsy is usually only indicated for children that are corticosteroid resistant as the majority have focal and segmental glomeruloesclerosis.

 Further investigations are indicated if the cause is not clear including analysis of auto-immune markers (ANA, ASOT, C3, cryoglobulins, serum electrophoresis), or ultrasound of the whole abdomen.